-On controllers equipped with a USB port, commands may arrive through the RS232 or the USB port at the same time.
+Commands may arrive through the RS232, RS485, TCP or the USB port at the same time.
 They are executed as they arrive in a first come first served manner.
 Commands that are arriving via USB are replied on USB.
-Commands arriving via the UART are replied on the UART.
+Commands arriving via the RS232 are replied on the RS232 and so on.
 Redirection symbol for redirecting outputs to the other port exists (e.g. a command can be made to respond on USB even though it arrived on RS232).